MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Diagnostics/Fact.md

 ---
-uid: Qdk.Microsoft.Quantum.Diagnostics.Fact
+uid: Qdk.Std.Diagnostics.Fact
 title: Fact function
-ms.date: 02/23/2024 12:00:00 AM
+ms.date: 11/01/2024 12:00:00 AM
 ms.topic: managed-reference
 qsharp.kind: function
+qsharp.package: __Std__
-qsharp.namespace: Microsoft.Quantum.Diagnostics
+qsharp.namespace: Std.Diagnostics
 qsharp.name: Fact
-qsharp.summary: Checks whether a classical condition is true, and throws an exception if it is not.
+qsharp.summary: "Checks whether a given condition is true, failing with a message if it is not."
 ---

 # Fact function

-Namespace: Microsoft.Quantum.Diagnostics
+Fully qualified name: Std.Diagnostics.Fact

 ```qsharp
 function Fact(actual : Bool, message : String) : Unit
 ```

+## Summary
-Checks whether a classical condition is true, and throws an exception if it is not.
+Checks whether a given condition is true, failing with a message if it is not.

+## Description
+This function checks whether a given condition is true.
+If the condition is false, the operation fails with the given message, terminating the program.

+## Input
+### actual
+The condition to check.
+### message
+The message to use in the failure if the condition is false.